intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 * Conversely, if non-compliance is tolerated by existing implementations, non-compliant implementations can be deployed successfully.
-Newer implementations then have strong incentive to tolerate any existing non-compliance in order to be successfully deployed.
+Newer implementations then have a strong incentive to tolerate any existing non-compliance in order to be successfully deployed.
 This ensures that most deployments are tolerant of the same non-compliant behavior.

 This happens because interoperability requirements for protocol implementations are set by other deployments.
-Specifications and test suites - where they exist - can guide the initial development of implementations.
+Specifications and test suites -- where they exist -- can guide the initial development of implementations.
 Ultimately, the need to interoperate with deployed implementations is a de facto conformance test suite that can supersede any formal protocol definition.

 For widely used protocols, the massive scale of the Internet makes large-scale interoperability testing infeasible for all but a privileged few.
 The cost of